Postmodern art: Postminimalism

-Rosalind Krauss argues by 1968 artists such as Morris, LeWitt, Smithson and Serra had "entered a situation the logical conditions of which can no longer be described as modernist."
-The expansion of the category of sculpture to include land art and architecture, "brought about the shift into postmodernism."
+Rosalind Krauss argues by 1968 artists such as Morris, LeWitt, Smithson and Serra had "entered a situation the logical conditions of which can no longer be described as modernist".
+The expansion of the category of sculpture to include land art and architecture, "brought about the shift into postmodernism".

-American sculptor Christopher Wilmarth falls within the post-Minimalist movement alongside Eva Hesse and Bruce Nauman.
-Yet, Wilmarth’s work resisted the process-oriented excess of much 1970s postminimalist sculpture.
+American sculptor Christopher Wilmarth could be considered a post-Minimalist alongside Eva Hesse and Bruce Nauman.
+Wilmarth’s work eschewed the perfect machine-made aesthetic of the minimalists, yet also resisted the process-oriented excess of much 1970s postminimalist sculpture.

 Minimalists like Donald Judd, Dan Flavin, Carl Andre, Agnes Martin, John McCracken and others continued to produce their late modernist paintings and sculpture for the remainder of their careers.